marcelhollerbach/spawny/README.md

 It is splitted up into multiple subsystems

 ## Installation
-The repository is using a external .ini parser that can get pulled in by running:

-`git submodule update --init --recursive`

 To build the software you can just create a bin directory like build,

 `mkdir build`